-9Focusing on flows rather than holdings is in line with the literature on the savings and banking glut.
+&lt;sup>5Focusing on flows rather than holdings is in line with the literature on the savings and banking glut.
 Intuitively, flow effects are considered to be more likely to have shaped the swings in financial variables than liquidity and portfolio effects induced by the increasing size of the stock of assets held abroad.